 - Secret code printable activity sheet – Download this free printable and use the code key to find out what message the elf is trying to tell your child!

-- Christmas Lights Scavenger Hunt – Looking at Christmas lights is fun but this printable from The Schoolhouse Site makes it even more fun!
-She’s provided two different versions for 2 different age ranges.
+- Christmas Lights Scavenger Hunt – Looking at Christmas lights is fun but this printable from Just What We Eat makes it even more fun!

 - Rainbow Water lineup – Grab some tall glass vases and fill them with different colors of the rainbow.
 Leave a dropper or small cup and encourage some color theory play!

 - Make Christmas potions with baking soda and vinegar – Friends Art Lab is always big on the baking soda and vinegar play so give it a try this Christmas!
 Tip: include dish soap in the mix to make it more fluffy!

 - Christmas I spy printable – Download this free printable and let them practice their basic counting skills to identify how many of each object is on the sheet.
 This is another great one to sit at their table one weekend morning breakfast to occupy them as they are waking up.